ssokolow/get_user_headers/README.rst

 scope, they will never prematurely expire cached data the way actual browsers do.

-Double-check that your server setup can efficiently returns a ``304 Not Modified`` response when faced with headers like ``If-Modified-Since`` and ``ETag``.
+Double-check that your server setup can efficiently return a ``304 Not Modified`` response when faced with headers like ``If-Modified-Since`` and ``ETag``.
 A surprising number of sites are wasting a ton of CPU time and bandwidth with *real browsers* that way.